 Six-unit, 19-megawatt, run-of-the-river, Missouri River.
 Completed in 1911 following failure of initial dam in 1908.
 Owned by NorthWestern Energy.

-Three-unit, 21 megawatt, run-of-the-river, Missouri River.
+Black Eagle is a three-unit, 21 megawatt, run-of-the-river dam on the Missouri River.
 Completed in 1891 with new dam and powerhouse rebuild in 1926-27.
 Owned by NorthWestern Energy.

-Single-unit, 60-megawatt, run-of-the-river, Missouri River.
-Completed in 1910 with eight-unit, 35-megawatt capacity; new single-unit powerhouse completed in 2013.
+Rainbow is a single-unit, 60-megawatt, run-of-the-river dam on the Missouri River.
+Completed in 1910 with eight-unit, 35-megawatt capacity.
+A new single-unit powerhouse was completed in 2013.
 Owned by NorthWestern Energy.

 Two-unit, 48-megawatt, run-of-the-river on the Missouri River.
 Completed in 1930.
 Owned by NorthWestern Energy.

-(Formerly Kerr Dam), three-unit, storage, 194-megawatt, Flathead River at outlet of Flathead Lake.
+Formerly known as Kerr Dam, this facility is a three-unit, 194-megawatt capacity dam on the Flathead River at the outlet of Flathead Lake and is considered a storage facility.
 Completed in 1938.
-Confederated Salish and Kootenai Tribes exercised an option to purchase in 2015.
+Confederated Salish and Kootenai Tribes exercised an option to purchase the dam from NorthWestern Energy in 2015.

 Two-unit, 12-megawatt, storage, on Rosebud Creek in Beartooth Mountains.
 Completed in 1925.
 Owned by NorthWestern Energy.